Inference in partially identified moment models via regularized optimal transport: Abstract

 \section{Abstract}

 \linespread{1.2}

-Partial identification often arises when the joint distribution of the data is known only up to its marginals.
-We consider the corresponding partially identified GMM model and develop a methodology for identification, estimation, and inference in this model.
+Many statistical and econometric problems involve parameters defined by moments of a joint distribution when only marginal distributions are observed, leading naturally to partial identification.
+We develop a methodology for identification, estimation, and inference in the corresponding partially identified GMM model.
 We characterize the sharp identified set for the parameter of interest via a support-function/optimal-transport (OT) representation.
-For estimation, we employ entropic regularization, which provides a smooth approximation to classical OT and can be computed efficiently by the Sinkhorn algorithm.
-We also propose a statistic for testing hypotheses and constructing confidence regions for the identified set.
-To derive the asymptotic distribution of this statistic, we establish a novel central limit theorem for the entropic OT value under general smooth costs.
+To estimate the identified set, we employ entropic regularization, which yields a smooth approximation to the classical OT problem that can be computed efficiently using the Sinkhorn algorithm.
+We also propose a test statistic for hypothesis testing and the construction of confidence regions for the identified set.
+To derive its asymptotic distribution, we establish a novel central limit theorem for the entropic OT value under general smooth cost functions.
 We then obtain valid critical values using the bootstrap for directionally differentiable functionals of \citet{fang2019inference}.
 The resulting testing procedure controls size locally uniformly, including at parameter values on the boundary of the identified set.
-We illustrate its performance in a Monte Carlo simulation.
-Our methodology is applicable to a wide range of empirical settings, such as panels with attrition and refreshment samples, nonlinear treatment effects, nonparametric instrumental variables without large-support conditions, and Euler equations with repeated cross-sections.
+We demonstrate good finite-sample performance of our methodology in Monte Carlo simulations.
+Finally, as an empirical illustration, we estimate a panel logit model of self-reported happiness with attrition and refreshment, using data from the Understanding America Study.

 \textbf{JEL Classification:} C14, C21, C23

 \textbf{Keywords:} entropic optimal transport, partial identification, sharp identified set, moment condition, panel data, attrition

 \onehalfspacing